vowstar/k210-linux-nommu/linux-kernel/Documentation/powerpc/firmware-assisted-dump.rst

 user intervention.
 The dump data available through /proc/vmcore will be in ELF format.
 Hence the existing kdump infrastructure (kdump scripts) to save the dump works fine with minor modifications.
-KDump scripts on major Distro releases have already been modified to work seemlessly (no user intervention in saving the dump) when FADump is used, instead of KDump, as dump mechanism.
+KDump scripts on major Distro releases have already been modified to work seamlessly (no user intervention in saving the dump) when FADump is used, instead of KDump, as dump mechanism.